-Given a complete binary tree, count the number of nodes.
+root of a complete binary tree, return the number of the nodes in the tree.